provider image

 • Lack of sleep

-• Infections of any kind (bacterial, viral, etc)
+• Infections of any kind (bacterial and viral)

 • Smoking

-Other things can also trigger psoriasis flares.
-It is reasonable to avoid psoriasis triggers (like skin injuries and certain foods), too.
+Pay attention to what triggers your psoriasis as well.
+It may help to avoid psoriasis triggers (like skin injuries and certain foods).

 What’s the best way to prevent a PsA flare?